 Within SNIG implementation, metadata standards became increasingly important for the exchange of and search for GI among institutions.
 Since 1996, due to CNIG's participation in the European Spatial Metadata Infrastructure (ESMI) project, the metadata structure is CEN/TC287 compliant, but it covers more information, namely metadata about remote sensing imagery.
 Now the metadata model is being converted into ISO compliant model (ISO/TC 211).
 The ISO 19915 implementation within SNIG consists in a partially distributed metadata catalogue solution.
 The support is provided by a web-based application that is able to store metadata in XML documents according with the Document Type Declaration (DTD).

-Besides strict GI-catalogues, two other catalogues containing information relevant for the GI market such as data on the GI market actors and a description of the GIS software are maintained by SNIG.
+Besides strict GI-catalogues, two other catalogues containing information relevant for the GI market such as data on the GI market actors and a description of the GIS software were maintained within SNIG.
+These catalogues are presently not available.